buddyboss/buddyboss-platform/src/readme.txt

 * Activity - Show admin notice when 'Heartbeat API' is disabled, for 'auto-refresh'
 * Media - Improved the image rotation script for photos uploaded in mobile browsers
 * Media - Improved experience for media migrations, and ability to re-migrate
+* Profile Types - When creating new type, fixed issue when selecting 'None' as WordPress role
 * Multisite - Fixed issue with names not displaying in sub-sites
 * LearnDash - Fixed conflict with 'Memberium' protected content in Lesson sidebar
 * LearnDash - Now using WordPress 'Date Format' for dates in LearnDash